mickfuzz/dyne_docs/src/terminal/docs/33-maintainable-scripts.md

 it does this:

     if ! mkdir -p "$DST" ; then
-        echo Can\'t create destination directory \"$DST\".
+        echo Can\'t create destination directory "$DST".
 Stop. exit 1
     fi

 It calls `mkdir` as the condition for `if`.
 If `mkdir` encounters an error, it will exit with a non-zero status and the `if` clause will interpret that as a false condition.
-The \"!\" is a negation operator that inverts false to true (or vice versa.
-So the line as a whole basically says \"Run the `mkdir` command, turn an error into a true value with the \"!\" operator, and take action if it\'s true that there\'s an error.\" In short, if `mkdir` encounters an error, the flow will enter the body of the `if`.
+The "!" is a negation operator that inverts false to true (or vice versa.
+So the line as a whole basically says "Run the `mkdir` command, turn an error into a true value with the "!" operator, and take action if it\'s true that there\'s an error."
+In short, if `mkdir` encounters an error, the flow will enter the body of the `if`.
 This might happen, for example, if the user running the script doesn\'t have permissions to create the requested directory.\

-Note also the usage of \"&&\" to verify error conditions:\
+Note also the usage of "&&" to verify error conditions:\

     mkdir -p "$DST/$dir" && cp -a "$filename" "$DST/$filename"